ACON's Anti-Violence Project

 ACON

-ACON is Australia’s largest community based GLBT health and HIV/AIDS organisation.
-ACON promotes the health and wellbeing of NSW’s gay, lesbian, bisexual and transgender (GLBT) community.
+ACON is Australia’s largest community based LGBTI health and HIV/AIDS organisation.
+ACON promotes the health and wellbeing of NSW’s lesbian, gay, bisexual, transgender and intersex (LGBTI) communities.
 We also provide information, support and advocacy for people living with HIV or at risk of acquiring HIV, including sex workers and people who use drugs.

 A lot of our work is related to HIV/AIDS because it’s one of the biggest health issues facing our community.
 But our work also covers other health issues such as: